 Article By Lee Breslouer First published on: Headspace website in 2017 “Time heals all wounds” is a cliché.
 And like many clichés, it sounds plausible even though it’s complicated.
 The messy reality of those “wounds,” which may result from traumatic events, grief, and heartbreak, is that they can heal over time.
 They might also heal […]

-Article By Jacqueline M. Hames First Published: August 27, 2010 on https://www.army.mil/article/44335/rapid_resolution_therapy Rapid Resolution Therapy Utilized For Post Traumatic Stress Disorder Post-traumatic stress disorder is a serious and often hard-to-treat condition.
+Article By Jacqueline M. Hames First Published: August 27, 2010 on the US Army Website Rapid Resolution Therapy Utilized For Post Traumatic Stress Disorder Post-traumatic stress disorder is a serious and often hard-to-treat condition.
 It can affect the lives of Soldiers and their loved ones severely and can interfere with daily life.
-Finding the right treatment can greatly […]
+Finding the right […]

 Many people speak about the brain as having parts.
 In fact, it has specific hemispheres and key areas—BOTTOM, MIDDLE, and TOP—that can be targeted to harness neuroplasticity.
 As a therapist, you want to influence a client’s BOTTOM brain.
 That’s how you create lasting change.
 Most psychotherapists use talk therapy, which works with the TOP brain. […]